GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 {% Aside %}

-**Note**: Currently, there is no API for setting an item's metadata, such as description.
-This has to be done manually in the [Chrome Web Store Developer Dashboard.][4]
-More detail about the Web Store API can be found [here][5].
+Currently, there is no API for setting an item's metadata, such as description.
+This has to be done manually in the [Chrome Web Store Developer Dashboard.][cws-dashboard] More detail about the Web Store API can be found [here][cws-api].

 {% endAside %}